 Magnificent Bastard: Andy Dufresne.
 Upon discovering the deteriorating condition of the wall of his cell, he slowly (as in over the course of twenty years) carves an escape tunnel through it.
 Meanwhile, he works his way into the trust of the Warden, who is under the mistaken assumption that he is the Chess Master.
 Twenty years later, Andy escapes from the prison, taking a new identity — that he happened to create for the purposes of laundering the Warden's embezzled money, thus making himself a millionaire — and having the Warden and sadistic guard both arrested...all without mentioning a single word of his plan to anyone...not even his best friend.
 Andy is like the heroic version of Keyzer Soze, and gives us one of the most satisfying endings in film history.

 Memetic Mutation: The scene where Andy plays opera music for the prison has been edited many times on YouTube.
 Said opera music has been replaced by various kinds of music, from pop music to heavy metal, and even by flea market ads.
 To be fair, the reactions of the prisoners and the warden made it pretty ripe for parody.

-Moral Event Horizon: The Warden ordering the death of a recently transferred con (Tommy) who has evidence of Andy's innocence, so that Andy will be forced to continue working at the prison.
+The Warden ordering the death of a recently transferred con (Tommy) who has evidence of Andy's innocence, so that Andy will be forced to continue assisting him in his money laundering scheme.